Plateau de fruit de merPlateau de fruit de mer

 where to buy seafood

-You can compose your own seafood platter by buying the shellfish of your choice either from a fishmonger or directly from the producer.
-In many cases, they’ll even take care of the cooking – even better!
+You can put together your own seafood platter by buying the shellfish of your choice either from a fishmonger or direct from the producer.
+In many cases, they’ll even offer to do the cooking for you – even better!

 Cultivating the essential